jrouwe/JoltPhysics.js/README.md

 ## Using

-This library comes in 5 flavours:
+This library comes in 7 flavours:
 - `wasm-compat` - A WASM version with the WASM file (encoded in base64) embedded in the bundle
+- `debug-wasm-compat` - Same as `wasm-compat` but with debug checking enabled (outputs errors to the console and enables the debug renderer).
 - `wasm` - A WASM version with a separate WASM file
 - `asm` - A JavaScript version that uses [asm.js](https://developer.mozilla.org/en-US/docs/Games/Tools/asm.js)
 - `wasm-compat-multithread` - Same as `wasm-compat` but with multi threading enabled.
+- `debug-wasm-compat-multithread` - Same as `wasm-compat-multithread` but with debug checking enabled (outputs errors to the console and enables the debug renderer).
 - `wasm-multithread` - Same as `wasm` but with multi threading enabled.

 See [falling_shapes.html](Examples/falling_shapes.html) for an example on how to use the library.